 - Detailed Reports : Reports are what will tell you the success of all your efforts.
 You should therefore be able to obtain detailed analyzes of your tool.
 It should also allow you to create custom reports, so that you can create reports that are better suited to your business.

-Twilead was designed following the diagram described above!
+Twilead has been designed by following the scheme described above!
 It is the all-in-one tool that allows you to manage all of your sales and marketing operations and manage your customer relationships.
 Since a sales pipeline is unique to each company, Twilead allows you within a clean and uncluttered interface to personalize your pipeline, your lead lists and even your detailed reports.
-A veritable toolbox, Twilead allows you to carry out your commercial follow-up easily while including outreach, emailing marketing and chat features to manage your customer relationship .
+A real toolbox, Twilead allows you to carry out your commercial follow-up easily while including outreach, emailing marketing and chat functionalities to manage your customer relationship .